aspose-total/Aspose.Total-Products/total/en/cpp/conversion/pdf-to-ott/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export PDF to OTT" h2="Render PDF to OTT within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PDF to OTT?</h2>

+OTT (OpenDocument Text) is an open standard for word processing documents, spreadsheets, presentations, and graphics.
+It is an XML-based file format that is used for creating and storing documents.
+OTT is supported by many applications, including Microsoft Office, LibreOffice, OpenOffice, and Google Docs.
+It is also supported by many mobile devices, making it an ideal format for sharing documents across different platforms.

+<h2>How Aspose.Total Helps for PDF to OTT Conversion?</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert PDF to OTT in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert PDF file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to OTT.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables C++ developers to easily convert PDF to OTT in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert PDF file format to DOC.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to OTT.

+Aspose.PDF for C++ is a powerful PDF manipulation API that enables developers to create, edit, convert, and print PDF documents.
+It supports a wide range of features, including text extraction, document manipulation, page manipulation, and more.
+Aspose.Words for C++ is a powerful Word document processing API that enables developers to create, edit, convert, and print Word documents.
+It supports a wide range of features, including text extraction, document manipulation, page manipulation, and more.

+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables C++ developers to easily convert PDF to OTT.
+It provides a simple and efficient way to convert PDF to OTT without any manual intervention.
+The API is easy to use and provides a wide range of features that make it an ideal choice for developers who need to convert PDF to OTT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}